fjemi/yaml-testing-framework/README.md

 <details>
 <summary><h2>Patches</h2></summary><br>

 We can patch objects in the module to test before running tests, and since tests are run in individual threads we can different patches for the same object without interference between tests.

 <h3>Methods</h3>

 There are four patch methods:

 - **value** - A value to return when the patched object is used.
-- **return_value** - A value to return when the patched object is called as function.
+- **callable** - A value to return when the patched object is called as function.
 - **side_effect_list** - A list of values to call based off of the number of times the object is called.
 Returns the item at index `n - 1` of the list for the `nth` call of the object.
 Reverts to index 0 when number of calls exceeds